Leooncode/MUFormer/README.md

 ## Test

-The realization of the model of assessment can consult ReDSUNN: [https://github.com/ricardoborsoi/ReDSUNN](https://github.com/ricardoborsoi/ReDSUNN "参考链接")
+All the test codes have been written in Matlab, the realization of the model of assessment can consult ReDSUNN: [https://github.com/ricardoborsoi/ReDSUNN](https://github.com/ricardoborsoi/ReDSUNN "参考链接")

 ## Citation